mukoan/Docker/README.md

 Start with `./rundocker.sh techdemo /path/to/workspace`.

-OpenCV will be built inside the container on the first run, taking approximately 30 minutes depending on the specifications of your computer.

-If the CUDA version is modified then the torch version must be modified too.
+If the CUDA version was modified then the torch version must be modified too.

 ### gsplat